swift-server-community/dynamo-db-tables/README.md

 Both the `PolymorphicWriteEntry` and `PolymorphicTransactionConstraintEntry` conforming types can optionally provide a `compositePrimaryKey` property that will allow the API to return more information about failed transactions.
-This is enabled by default when using the `@PolymorphicWriteEntry` macro but can be disabled by setting the `passCompositePrimaryKey` argument.
+This is enabled by default when using the `@PolymorphicWriteEntry` and `@PolymorphicTransactionConstraintEntry` macros but can be disabled by setting the `passCompositePrimaryKey` argument.

 ```swift
 @PolymorphicWriteEntry(passCompositePrimaryKey: false)